-This depends on your location and the size, material and condition of your house.
-Generally, the cost to pressure wash a house is between $0.25-0.35 per square foot, which includes labor and supplies.
-This equates to $600-840 for the average single family home, assuming the size is around 2,400 ft2.
-Keep in mind, this does not include gutter cleaning.
-Expect an additional $0.50-1.00 per linear foot for this.
+The average cost to pressure wash a house is between $0.25-0.35 per square foot, which includes labor and supplies.
+This comes out to $600-840 for the average single family home.
+Keep in mind, this doesn’t include gutter cleaning.
+Expect an additional $0.50-1.00 per linear foot for gutters.

 Can you pressure wash a house with bleach?

 Bleach should never be used in a pressure washer.
 It’s not only corrosive to the parts, but it’s dangerous to both humans and animals as an airborne mist.
 If you need to use bleach to remove mold or mildew, we recommend applying it with a garden sprayer and then using your pressure washer to rinse it off.